ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community.PNG
   :align: center

-The screen is split in five sections:
+The screen is split in six sections:

 * The **Community details** section presenting to you the information for your community.
 * The **Community administrators** section allowing you to view and manage your administrators.